PauloPhagula/site/_drafts/2017-04-06-js-inheritance-doesnt-exist.md

 yours.

-The way this applies to JS, is that all objects have a property called `__proto__` (not `prototype` but which we -- creatively -- call "prototype") that references a friend object to which they delegate property lookup whenever they do not have the intended property.
-By default this friend object is `Object.prototype`.
+The way this applies to JS, is that all objects have a property called `__proto__` (not `prototype`, but which we -- creatively -- call "prototype") that references a friend object to which they delegate property lookup whenever they do not have the intended property.
+By default, this friend object is `Object.prototype`.

-An example illustrates better:
+An example illustrates it better:

 We start by creating a simple dumb dog object with a sound property with the value 'woof!'